 - Nylon is light and strong – stronger than a strand of steel of comparative thickness

 Nylon is used in ropes, tents, bags, curtains, parachute ropes, socks and ropes for rock climbing.

 20. What is polyester?
 Name a popular polyester.

-Polyesters are formed as a result of condensation of dicarboxylic acids and diols.
+Polyesters are formed as a result of the condensation of dicarboxylic acids and diols.
 The most popular example of polyester is terylene.
-When ethylene glycol and terephthalic acid is heated at 420 to 460 K in the presence of zinc acetate-antimony trioxide catalyst, the polyester terylene is manufactured.
+When ethylene glycol and terephthalic acid are heated at 420 to 460 K in the presence of zinc acetate-antimony trioxide catalyst, the polyester terylene is manufactured.
 Polycot is popular polyester used in textile manufacturing units.

 21. Arrange the following fibres in the order of increasing strength (keeping the fibre of least strength first): Nylon, Cotton, Wool, Polyester, Silk

 Fibres in the order of increasing strength are nylon, cotton, polyester, nylon and silk.